The King of Fighters '94

-The King of Fighters '94 (KOF '94) is a fighting game released by SNK for the Neo Geo-based arcade system in 1994, as the first in The King of Fighters series.
-The game was also released for the Neo Geo home console systems, including a Neo Geo CD version.
-In 2008, KOF 94 was one of sixteen games included in SNK Arcade Classics Vol. 1 for the PlayStation 2, PlayStation Portable and Wii.

-KOF '94 is a crossover featuring characters from SNK's fighting game properties Fatal Fury and Art of Fighting.
-It also includes revised versions of characters from their pre-Neo Geo games Ikari Warriors and Psycho Soldier, as well as original characters created specifically for the game.
-The plot features the creation of a new King of Fighters tournament created by the criminal Rugal Bernstein and is the only game to take place during the pre-Orochi Saga of the series.
+The King of Fighters '94 (KOF '94) is a 1994 fighting video game developed and published by SNK for the Neo Geo MVS arcade system, AES and CD home consoles.
+It is the first game in The King of Fighters series.
+KOF '94 is a crossover featuring characters from SNK's fighting game properties Fatal Fury and Art of Fighting and also includes revised versions of characters from their older games Ikari Warriors and Psycho Soldier, as well as original characters created specifically for the game.
+The plot revolves around the eponymous tournament created by a criminal, Rugal Bernstein.

+SNK game designer Takashi Nishiyama brought Masanori Kuwahashi into the company after seeing his work in Irem and would turn him into the game's director.
+Initially a movie fan, Kuwahashi ended up being more interested by gaming.
+His first work in SNK was Baseball Stars Professional where he met Toyahisa Tanabe who would become the series' battle designer.
+The designers worked together into making an all star fighting game involving famous SNK figures as well original ones, most notably the Japan Team led by the new protagonist Kyo Kusanagi, a high school delinquent who specializes in martial arts involving fire.

 SNK developed KOF '94 with the initial idea of using several games from the company in order to attract gamers who played these games.
 The characters' designs, as well as its innovative gameplay system based on using teams of three members, were both well received.
-The success of the game allowed SNK to produce a series of sequels in The King of Fighters series and the series itself eventually became the flagship series of SNK.

-In 2004, to commemorate the tenth anniversary of the series, SNK released a remake titled The King of Fighters '94 Re-Bout.
-It features the original game and a new version with higher resolution graphics and 3D environments.
+The success of the game allowed SNK to produce a series of sequels in The King of Fighters series, starting with The King of Fighters '95, and the series itself eventually became the flagship franchise of SNK.
+In 2004, to commemorate the tenth anniversary of the series, SNK released a remake subtitled Re-Bout for the PlayStation 2, with higher resolution graphics and 3D environments.
+KOF '94 has since been released as part of SNK Arcade Classics Vol. 1 on the PlayStation 2, PlayStation Portable and Wii, and individually for digital distribution on modern systems.